infracost/docs/docs/infracost_cloud/guardrails.md

 <img src={useBaseUrl("img/infracost-cloud/guardrails/slack-message.png")} alt="Example Slack message" />

+### MS Teams

+Guardrails can send an email to Microsoft Teams [channel email addresses](https://support.microsoft.com/en-us/office/tip-send-email-to-a-channel-2c17dbae-acdf-4209-a761-b463bdaaa4ca), which will be sent to the corresponding channel.
+The [email](#email) screenshot above shows the content of the message.

 ### Custom pull request message

 The following screenshot shows an example pull request comment with a custom message.